 Château Franc Mayne: Tasting & Drinking

 In addition I feel the approach to winemaking here has a significant influence on the style of wine.
-The fruit is dark, overlaid with a diffuse definition suggesting sur-maturité at times, with a chocolate-laced richness, big and bold tannins, and an imposing texture.
-It is very much St Emilion in the modern style, as I hinted in my introduction to this profile.
-These are wines set to wrestle you down to the ground if you don’t succumb at the first sip.
-Of recent vintages I have tasted I found the wine made in 2010 to be one of the most appealing, with all the dark and sooty tannin I would usually expect to find, but with a confident seam of fruit and a little chewy substance which fortunately didn’t detract.
-No vintage since has provided the same experience, although the rather roasted 2015 vintage came close.
-(12/5/16)
+Under the direction of Griet van Malderen-Laviale the fruit was often dark and overlaid with a diffuse definition suggesting sur-maturité at times, with a chocolate-laced richness, big and bold tannins, and an imposing texture.
+The oak was also very imposing.
+It was very much St Emilion in the modern style, as I hinted in my introduction to this profile; these were wines set to wrestle you down to the ground if you don’t succumb at the first sip.

 Please log in to continue reading: